waii-ai/waii-sdk-js/README.md

-# WAII API Documentation
+# WAII SDK Documentation for TypeScript and JavaScript

-Welcome to the API documentation for WAII (Data & AI Applications).
-This documentation provides detailed information on how to use the API to interact with the WAII system.
-The API allows engineers to perform queries, generate queries, manage the semantic context, database connections, and access query history.
+Welcome to the SDK documentation for WAII (Data & AI applications).
+This documentation provides detailed information on how to use the SDK to interact with the WAII system.
+The SDK allows enables developers to generate, explain, describe, modify and run SQL queries from text input, as well as manage a semantic layer, handle database connections, perform semantic search, and access the history of generated queries.

 ## Table of Contents